Smart Share Global Limited (NASDAQ:EM) Q4 2023 Earnings Call Transcript

 Capital expenditure was 175.9 million in 2023.
 Thank you for your listening.
 We are now ready for your questions.
 Operator?

-See also Top 15 Agricultural States in the US and 16 Top Alternatives to Zillow and Trulia.
+See also Top 15 3D Printing Companies in the US and 20 Windiest Cities in the United States.

 To continue reading the Q&A session, please click here.